SOF3/wordvec/README.md

 You may reproduce the benchmarks yourself by running `cargo bench --bench criterion`, or check the [valgrind-based analysis][bench-iai] instead.

-The benchmarks compare `std::vec`,
+The benchmarks compare `std::vec`, [`thinvec`][thinvec], [`smallvec`][smallvec] and `wordvec`.

-The general observation is that WordVec performance is comparable to SmallVec, but:
+The general observation is that WordVec performance is mostly comparable to SmallVec, but:
-- is slower with operations on a *single* small vector (presumably due to bitshifting the length byte)
+- is consistently slower with operations on a *single* small vector (presumably due to bitshifting the length byte), particularly resizing operations such as `push`.
 - is sometimes slower with operations on large vectors due to thinness (reading/writing length/capacity from heap)
-- is sometimes faster with operations on *many* small vectors due to more efficient memory (fewer RAM accesses)
+- is consistently faster with operations on *many* small vectors due to more efficient memory (fewer RAM accesses), particularly with operations updating the inner values of a `Vec<WordVec<T, N>>`.

 ## Vec feature parity